egeerardyn/awesome-LaTeX/README.md

 ### Source Code

 - [minted](https://www.ctan.org/pkg/minted) - The minted package uses [pygments](http://pygments.org/) to generate the listings.
-In that way, LaTeX is able to format more than 300 languages and other text formats.
+In this way, LaTeX is able to format more than 300 programming and markup languages and other text formats.

 ### Typography

-- [microtype](https://ctan.org/pkg/microtype) - This enables margin kerning and font expansion.
-This just makes a document look much better.
+- [microtype](https://ctan.org/pkg/microtype) - This package improves the appearance of your documents by enabling margin kerning and font expansion.

 ## Templates